dtcenter/MET/met/docs/Users_Guide/tc-rmw.rst

 tc_rmw configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The default configuration file for the TC-RMW tool named 'TCRMWConfig_default' can be found in the installed **share/met/config/** directory.
+The default configuration file for the TC-RMW tool named **TCRMWConfig_default** can be found in the installed *share/met/config/* directory.
 It is encouraged for users to copy these default files before modifying their contents.
 The contents of the configuration file are described in the subsections below.

 _______________________